 Paradigm of teaching and learning based on current neuroscience research in brain function: learning styles, memory, discipline, student motivation, attention, retention of new material.
 An eclectic instructional approach that encourages direct involvement and models many of the brain-compatible techniques promulgated in the theory.

 EDU 535 TEACHING WRITING: B-12

-Student-centered process approach to teaching writing based on the premise that students need to write and, in appropriate settings, like to write.
-Focus on instructional strategies for the classroom, the writing process, the relationship between reading and writing, conferencing, classroom management, evaluation, writing across all areas of the school curriculum.
+Student-centered and explicit process approach to teaching writing based on the integration of theory and practice.
+Focus on instructional strategies for the classroom, the writing process, the relationship between reading and writing, conferencing, classroom management, evaluation, motivation, and writing across all areas of the school curriculum.

 EDU 543 CURRICULUM FOR THE YOUNG CHILD

 Introduction to the profession of early childhood education.
 Identification and examination of appropriate curriculum, environments, materials, teaching strategies, and assessments for working with young children birth through second grade.

 EDU 546 THEORY, RESEARCH, AND PRACTICE IN ENGLISH LANGUAGE ARTS INSTRUCTION

 Review of theory and research pertaining to the concepts underlying ELA curriculum, texts and assessment for the P-6 learner.
 Research investigating the connections between ELA theory and practice.